How to Foster Innovation in Your Business Team

 Finally, if you want to get the most innovative results out of your business team, you need to empower them with encouragement and support.

-For some, encouragement looks like validation through company awards and presentations.
+For some, encouragement looks like validation through company service awards and presentations.
 For others, a more personal or private approach may be required.
 Whatever the case, ensure that members of your business team feel both supported and empowered by the fact you believe in their abilities to make sound, business-minded decisions.

 ~